eg744/FractalCanvas/README.md

   maximum depth of fractal,
-  spread value from each branch, color (hue), line width of drawn shape,
+  spread value from each branch, color (hue), line width of drawn shape.

  Button to save fractal as .PNG